Stein Latent Optimization for Generative Adversarial Networks

-To enhance the discriminative power of the contrastive loss, we adopt the additive angular margin \citeapndx{arcface_apndx} as follows:
+To enhance the discriminative power of U2C loss, we adopted the additive angular margin \citepapndx{arcface_apndx} as follows:

 where $s$ denotes the feature scale, and $m$ is the angular margin.
-The feature scale $m$ and the coefficient of the contrastive loss $\lambda$ are linearly decayed to 0 during training, so that SLOGAN can focus more on the adversarial loss as training progresses.
+The feature scale $m$ and the coefficient of U2C loss $\lambda$ are linearly decayed to 0 during training, so that SLOGAN can focus more on the adversarial loss as training progresses.